Santaji Ghorpade: Campaign against the Mughals

 Rajaram, then did not have wise counsel of Praladji Pant, his Pratinidi (top minister), who had died.
 Praladji proved great talent in previously handling conflicting personalities like Santaji during the start of Maratha resurrection after Sambhaji's death.
 Rajaram, therefore, couldn't deal such a disrespectful provocation without reprimand in order to maintain discipline in Maratha ranks.
 Even though these were unpardonable provocations during Rajaram's predecessor's time or even according to Santaji's own military standards.
 The arrest orders were issued by the King to discipline the great warrior to avoid further mischief, but Rajaram would not have wanted him assassinated as some popular sources later suggest wrongly.
 Santaji was already chased by his enemies in both camps, Marathas and Moguls.

 In June 1696, by order of Rajaram, Dhanaji attacked Santaji for his rebellion near Vriddhachalam but had to turn back.
 In March 1697, Dhanaji defeated Santaji at Dahigaon with the help of Hanmantrao Nimbalkar.

 Jadunath Sarkar, a renowned historian on Maratha history, provides a great insight in his book, House of Shivaji, about the heroics and fall of Santaji Ghorpade.
 Khafi Khan writes,"Shanta used to inflict severe punishments on his followers.
 For the slightest fault he would cause the offender to be trampled to death under an elephant."
 The man who insists on efficiency and discipline in a trophical country makes himself universally unpopular, and, therefore, we are not surprised when we learn from Khafi Khan that " Most of Maratha Nobles became Shanta's enemies and made a secret agreement with his rival Dhanaji Jadhav to destroy him."

 In May 1696, Dhanaji attacked Santaji but Santaji was victorious and was able to capture one of Dhanaji's key member, Amritrao Nimbalkar.
 Santaji later trampled him to death under an elephant.
 Amritrao's sister, Radhabai, was married to Nagoji Mane of Mhaswad, who then worked for Moguls.
 The loving sister demanded her husband to avenge the death of her brother.

-In Masir-i-Alamgiri, Aurangzeb's biography, depicts an account of Santaji, "On the way to Jingee, this wretch had a fight with Dhana Jadhav, who was escorting Rajaram there, on account of an old quarrel.
+In Maasir-i-Alamgiri, Aurangzeb's biography, depicts an account of Santaji, "On the way to Jingee, this wretch had a fight with Dhana Jadhav, who was escorting Rajaram there, on account of an old quarrel.
 Shanta triumphed, and caused Amritrao, the brother-in-law of Nagoji, comrade and assistant of Dhana, to be crushed under an elephant.
 He also captured Rajaram but Dhana escaped.
 The next day Shanta appeared before Rajaram with his wrists bound together, pleading," I am the same loyal servant(as before).
 My rudeness was due to this that you wanted to make Dhana my equal and reach Jingi with his help.
 I shall now do whatever you bid me."
 Then he released Rajaram and conducted Rajaram to Jinjee.